 We want to support emerging undiscovered writers.
 We want to give talented people the opportunity to be heard and to inspire those around you and around the world.
 We believe in dreams.
 We also believe in opportunity.
 So you don’t have to be rich or connected to receive our recognition, you just have to be talented.
 We want to present our writers with the exposure they need to be seen and heard.
 We want winning our competition to be your first step up that ladder.
 Thus, we are looking for original voices.
 Writers with soul, blessed by originality, and prompted by great storytelling.
 We want to inspire a generation of writers to dare to leave their mark.
 If you have the desire to tell compelling stories then enter yours today.
 We are a respected team of artists who reward winning writers with recognition.

 Our community is all inclusive.
 We are made up of people from all over the world and are receptive to people from all over the world.
 Seattle is a dynamic community as inspirational and diverse as the art it showcases, so too is our writing competition.
 We love film, we love art, and we love people.
 So, tell us a story, give us something to read with our morning coffee, give us something we can’t put down, something we can’t keep to ourselves, take us on a journey, a trip, make us smile, make us cry, change the way we see the world, and thus reshape it.
 And welcome to Seattle.

 We reward our winners with industry recognition.
 We reward our grand prize winning screenwriter with various prizes including a consultation package provided by Roadmap Writers that includes sessions with three top industry executives in New York or LA including one with an executive who will give you an hour's worth of script notes.
-Our top two finalists will also receive at least one personal introduction/consultation as well.
+Our top two finalists also receive at least one personal consultation as well.
 These introductions can be invaluable to writers.